Kuala Lumpur is not an instant charmer.

 The entrance to a slick shopping centre is like a gateway between worlds, as the dirty outside world seems almost forgotten as the monstrous air conditioning units send a wave of goosebumps down your back.

-However, you’ll never run out of great things to eat – a rich and saucy char kway teow whipped together on a roadside food cart, freshly chopped pineapple sprinkled with salt and chilli, a hot cup of pulled teh tarik, or my personal favourite, the rice and chicken of a nasi lemak (with the added crunch of peanuts and those crispy little fish!).
+You’ll never run out of great things to eat in Malaysia – a rich and saucy char kway teow whipped together on a roadside food cart, freshly chopped pineapple sprinkled with salt and chilli, a hot cup of pulled teh tarik, or my personal favourite, the rice and chicken of a nasi lemak (with the added crunch of peanuts and those crispy little fish!).

 This time, we tried something new with our Malaysian friends – locally famous Nirvana restaurant, where a big pile of rice and various curries were served to us on a banana leaf.
 At meal’s end, we folded the leaf towards us – a sign that the meal was a good one.